 - Our customer-centric approach: Most importantly, we care about our customers.
 Not only is this represented by the fact that we offer a No Win, No Fee service, but also by the fact that we aim to secure compensation as efficiently as possible.
 We want you to focus on getting better after your emergency services vehicle accident while we focus on securing compensation.

-Hopefully, you now have all of the information you need regarding making claims after accidents with emergency services vehicle.
+Hopefully, you now have all of the information you need regarding making emergency services accident claims.
 However, if you have any further questions, we are ready and waiting to take your call.
 You can reach our experienced accident advice team on 0800 073 8801.
 They are available any time of the day, any day of the week, meaning you can call at any time that is convenient for you.
 There are also a number of other ways to get in touch with us if you are ready to make a claim or you have questions about doing so.
 This includes using the live chat facility on our website, as well as the request a call back box on our homepage.
-You can also send an email to email@example.com and we will get back to you as soon as we can about your police car accident claims.
+You can also send an email to email@example.com, and we will get back to you as soon as we can about your police car accident claims.

-We hope that you have found all of the information you need regarding claiming for accidents with emergency services vehicle.
+We hope that you have found all of the information you need regarding emergency services accident claims.
 However, we know that you may need further information, and so we have put together some useful links for you below.

 This link takes you to the website for the Independent Office for Police Conduct.
 You can use this website if you would like to make a complaint against the police.
 You will also find plenty of useful details and statistics regarding complaints that have been made against the police over the years.